 All of the funds of the Township are governmental funds.
 The Fund financial statements are prepared using the modified accrual basis of accounting.
 Unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
-The Fund financial statements report the Township's operations in more detail than the government-wide statements by providing information about the Township's five funds and one component unit (road and bridge).
+The Fund financial statements report the Township's operations in more detail than the government-wide statements by providing information about the Township's six funds and one blended component unit (general road and bridge).